JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/settings.md

 You can for example generate a readonly URL and use it in OBS to integrate the chat in your live stream!

-This settings allows you to choose who can access this modal.
+This setting allows you to choose who can access this modal.

 ### {{% livechat_label per_live_video_label %}}